-Below are the options I found to keep cats off furniture – along with what worked for us in keeping that “thump” from happening ever again.
+Below are some options I found to keep cats off furniture and from counter surfing.

 Those claws can cause serious damage to your furniture if they are determined enough.